css-raku/CSS-TagSet-raku/docs/CSS/TagSet.md

     method tag-style(Str $tag, Str *%atts) returns CSS::Properties

 Abstract method to compute a specific style, based on a tag-name and any additional tag attributes.
-This method must be implmented, by the class instance.
+This method must be implemented, by the class instance.

-By convention, this method vivifys a new empty [CSS::Properties](https://css-raku.github.io/CSS-Properties-raku/CSS/Properties) object, if the tag was previously unknown.
+By convention, this method vivifies a new empty [CSS::Properties](https://css-raku.github.io/CSS-Properties-raku/CSS/Properties) object, if the tag was previously unknown.

 ### method base-style